9001/copyparty/README.md

   * you can also do this with linux filesystem permissions; `chmod 111 music` will make it possible to access files and folders inside the `music` folder but not list the immediate contents -- also works with other software, not just copyparty

 * can I make copyparty download a file to my server if I give it a URL?
-  * not officially, but there is a [terrible hack](https://github.com/9001/copyparty/blob/hovudstraum/bin/mtag/wget.py) which makes it possible
+  * not really, but there is a [terrible hack](https://github.com/9001/copyparty/blob/hovudstraum/bin/mtag/wget.py) which makes it possible

 # accounts and volumes

 per-folder, per-user permissions  - if your setup is getting complex, consider making a [config file](./docs/example.conf) instead of using arguments
 * much easier to manage, and you can modify the config at runtime with `systemctl reload copyparty` or more conveniently using the `[reload cfg]` button in the control-panel (if logged in as admin)

+a quick summary can be seen using `--help-accounts`

 configuring accounts/volumes with arguments:
 * `-a usr:pwd` adds account `usr` with password `pwd`